adarsh-hue799/pgplay-oscp-writeups/README.md

 ---

+### NoName

+A beginner-to-intermediate machine with intentional misdirection and a steganography-based discovery path.
+Initial enumeration reveals only port 80 with a fake admin area designed to mislead.
+Directory brute forcing uncovers a hidden /admin directory containing four images and a passphrase in the source code.
+Steghide extracts a base64 encoded string from one of the images which decodes to superadmin.php — a ping utility vulnerable to command injection.
+The input filter blocks common reverse shell keywords so the payload is base64 encoded and executed via pipe and backtick operator to bypass the filter and catch a shell.

+- **Ports:**   80 (HTTP - Apache)
+- **Exploit:**  Directory enumeration → /admin → steghide image extraction → base64 decoded path → superadmin.php command injection → filter bypass via base64 encoded payload piped through backtick execution → reverse shell as www-data
+- **PrivEsc:**  SUID bit on /usr/bin/find → GTFOBins → root shell

+---

 ## 📌 About PG Play

 OffSec Proving Grounds Play is a **free** lab platform by Offensive Security.
 All machines are sourced from the VulnHub community and hosted on the OffSec platform — meaning no local VM setup required, just VPN in and hack.